Nihan Su

-Private life
+Personal life

 Nihan Su was born in Ankara in 1981.
 She compşeted her primary and secondary education in her home town.
 She studied teacher of Sports and Physical Education at Gazi University, and graduated in 2002.
 She took a Master's degree in 22005.

-She served as an academic at the Sportsand Physical Education College at the Kocaeli University.
+She serves as a lecturer at the College of Sports and Physical Education at the Kocaeli University.